matklad/djot-rs/README.md

 Once we get 100% of test suite working, we might think about code divergence.

+It might be ok to diverge earlier starting at the AST layer.

 Currently this is very incomplete, feel free to submit PR to fill the blank spaces, just try to be close to the original code.
-It's not complete enough to run test suite, but there's `smoke` test in `lib.rs` which I use in the meantime.
+There are some tests, run with `cargo test`.